All Episodes

 It is not the people paying taxes who have caused the problems in Social Security.

-It is the people who devised the program who have expanded it, who have failed to deal with it responsibly, who are now beyond any accountability.
+It is the people who devised the program, who have expanded it, who have failed to deal with it responsibly, who are now beyond any accountability.

-But you see, and this is where the Republicans need to get in gear, because basically what he's saying here is that those who have the ability are just lucky.
+Because basically what he's saying here is that those who have the ability are just lucky.

 And of course, if they have it, we should be able to get it.